What is a typical recreational soccer season like?

-If players register before the deadline, and there are enough players registered to play for each division, teams will form and everyone will play.
+If players register before the deadline they will play.
 Coaches strive to provide equal playing time so no one player gets a full quarter of playing time more than any other player.

 Where are practices and games?

 Practice and games for U6, U8, U10 and U12 are held on the riverfront in downtown Ottawa at the Old Central School park area, near the Knights of Columbus.
 Practice and games for U14 and up players are held at a full size field near Peck Park in Ottawa.

 How are coaches chosen?